 Wednesday Sunny morning.
 High (80%) chance of showers late this afternoon and evening.
 Winds N/NW 15 to 25 km/h becoming NW 25 to 35 km/h in the middle of the day then shifting cooler SW 15 to 25 km/h in the evening.
 Daytime maximum temperatures in the low to high 20s.

 Thursday Partly cloudy.
-Slight (20%) chance of a shower near the Otways, near zero chance elsewhere.
-Winds W/SW 20 to 30 km/h becoming light during the morning then becoming S 15 to 25 km/h during the afternoon.
+High (70%) chance of showers in the east, medium (40%) chance elsewhere.
+Winds W/SW 15 to 20 km/h turning S 20 to 30 km/h during the morning and early afternoon.

 Central Weather Forecasts